Vyral/jackson-campbell/_drafts/3-strategies-for-getting-top-dollar-on-your-home-in-any-season.md

 youtube_code: Tf9TyZEmnC8
 ---

-{% include youtube.html %}If you want to earn top dollar for your home, follow these three tips.&nbsp;
+{% include youtube.html %}<center>If you want to earn top dollar for your home, follow these three tips.</center>&nbsp;

 Profitable deals are possible at any point in the year for home sellers in our market, but it takes careful planning to achieve these kinds of results.&nbsp;